michael-scharf/rn-lab2-java/README.md

 # rn-2020ss-lab2-java

-This repository contains the source code in Java for a client-server application that is used for teaching during Computer Network Lab 2 in Summer Term 2020 ("Rechnernetze Labor 2") at the University of Applied Sciences (www.hs-esslingen.de).
+This repository contains the source code in Java for a client-server application that is used for teaching Internet protocols.

+The application has been developed for the Computer Network Lab 2 in Summer Term 2020 ("Rechnernetze Labor 2") at the University of Applied Sciences (www.hs-esslingen.de).

 More information about the lab can be found at www.ktlab.de.